wp-plugins/revisionary/readme.txt

 == Changelog ==

-= 1.0.1-dev =
+= 1.0.1 - 6 Feb 2010 =
-* Feature : Observe SCOPER_DEFAULT_MONITOR_GROUPS definition to force inclusion of all Editors and Administrators for email notifications
-* Lang : Fixed several string formatting problems to support translation
+* BugFix : 	Submitting a Pending Revision to a published Post failed with Fatal Error
+* BugFix : 	PHP short tag caused Parse Error on servers which were not configured to support it
+* Compat :  Support TinyMCE Advanced and WP Super Edit for custom editor buttons on Revision Management form
 * Feature : Revision preview bar can be styled via CSS file
+* Lang 	 : 	Fixed several string formatting issues for better translation support
+* Change : 	Use https link for Revisionary css and js files if ssl is being used / forced for the current uri

 = 1.0 - 30 Dec 2009 =